pbiron/hide-try-gutenberg-callout/README.md

 1. Upload the contents of the zip file to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Alternatively, if you use the [Guthub Updater Plugin](https://github.com/afragen/github-updater) you can use that to install (and update) this plugin.
+Alternatively, if you have the [Guthub Updater Plugin](https://github.com/afragen/github-updater) you can use that to install (and update) this plugin.

 ## Changelog